 The Ultimate Solution…

 This is the solution if your finances permit and you have a lot of clothes that are important to the story of your child’s life.
 This is not just imagined solution.
-We have had many customers over the years employ this solution.
+We have many customers use this solution.

-Quilt 5 – High School graduation.
+High School graduation.
 Typically 4 years of high school will garner enough T-shirts to make at least a twin-size quilt.
 Many times, we make a king size quilt with T-shirts just from high school.
 How large of quilt will depend on your child’s activities and school.
-If this is a child’s 5th quilt, they typically have become a T-shirt collector.
+If this is a child’s fifth quilt, they typically have become a T-shirt collector.
 But, do put your foot down, if they say they need one T-shirt for their quilt and one to wear!

 I gave my daughter Milie her 6th quilt one year for Christmas when she was 10 or 11.
 She had a fit!
 “Not another T-shirt quilt!
 I wanted a computer!”
 That was the last quilt I made for Milie.
 From then on, she had to make her own quilts.
 Poor Baby!
 But I think she has made herself at least 6 more over the years.
 So don’t feel sorry for her.